MillionConcepts/lhorizon/docs/paper.md

 Information Facility) and _Horizons_.
 SPICE is very powerful but presents a high barrier to entry.
 Using SPICE requires not only acquiring and configuring software, but also collecting the appropriate data files, called “kernels”.
-There is no central repository for kernels -- NAIF’s website comes closest, but crucial kernels are scattered across hundreds of other Planetary Data System (PDS) archives.
+There is no central repository for kernels -- NAIF's website comes closest, but crucial kernels are scattered across hundreds of other Planetary Data System (PDS) archives.
 Loading a consistent kernel pool is challenging and requires scripting in a domain-specific markup language.
 Learning the SPICE toolkit can